Upon successful completion of the program, a graduate will:

 Complete structural edits and copy edits, perform proofreading, and production editing as part of the editorial process.

-All professors are active industry professionals sharing their day-to-day experiences in this rapidly evolving, dynamic industry.
+All professors are active industry professionals who share their experiences and expertise in this rapidly evolving, dynamic industry.

-Students collaborate to create model publishing companies from the ground up, drafting business plans, publishing lists, book covers, websites, marketing campaigns, and more.
-This intense capstone assignment provides an unprecedented knowledge base which prepares graduates for a successful career in publishing.
+In the final month of the program, students collaborate to create model publishing companies from the ground up, drafting business plans, publishing lists, book covers, websites, marketing campaigns, and more.
+At the end of the project, the groups present their companies to a panel of industry professionals.

 Book publishing is an innovative cultural industry that adapts to rapid and constant change in the marketplace and to evolving technological requirements while continuing to nurture creativity and growth.
 Find opportunities in editorial, marketing, technology, contracts, subsidiary rights, sales, management/operations and production/design.
 Or, work in closely related fields as a content manager, publicist, literary agent, book reviewer, arts journalist, bookseller, educator, or entertainment/copyright/intellectual property expert in government agencies and industry associations.
 Humber also encourages entrepreneurship and the development of new enterprises including self-publishing and freelance options.
 Professional development is emphasized throughout the program.

 |START DATE||LOCATION||STATUS||INTERNATIONAL STATUS|